UBC-MDS/DSCI_524_team_Cauchy_Kmeans_python/CONTRIBUTING.md

 ### Write Documentation

-DSCI_524_team_Cauchy_Kmeans_python could always use more documentation, whether as part of the official DSCI_524_team_Cauchy_Kmeans_python docs, in docstrings, or even on the web in blog posts, articles, and such.
+Kmeans_python could always use more documentation, whether as part of the official Kmeans_python docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/saurav193/DSCI_524_team_Cauchy_Kmeans_python/issues.
+The best way to send feedback is to file an issue at https://github.com/saurav193/Kmeans_python/issues.

 If you are proposing a feature: